shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 tags="asterisk, asterisk server, sip server, Twilio, openwrt, sms, sip, voip, sip phone, sms to email, email, gsmbox, gsm, modem, rtp, srtp, sms hijacking, sim swap, sim swap attack, mitigate sim swap, gsm box, huawei dongle, asterisk-chan-dongle, asterisk-chan-quectel, BYOC trunk"
 +++

-As a sovereign individual, traveling and staying overseas for long periods of time it can certainly be helpful to retain the local number of your home country to receive calls on your same number or at a minimum still being able to receive your bank account and OTP related text messages.
+As a sovereign individual, traveling and staying overseas for long periods, it can certainly be helpful to retain the local number of your home country to receive calls on your same number or at a minimum still being able to receive your bank account and OTP related text messages.

-The solution here is not a pitch for [Google Fi][2] or a rant about it being 2022 and we're nowhere close to having a global mobile carrier available to everyone.
+The solution here is not a pitch for [Google Fi][2] or a rant about it being 2022, and we're nowhere close to having a global mobile carrier available to everyone.
-Instead this article describes a much more practical, extendable and globally-available solution to the above problem.
+This article instead describes a much more practical, extendable and globally-available solution to the above problem.

 <!-- more -->

 On the path to being a [Sovereign Individual][3], being digitally sovereign is equally important.
-Owning and decoupling your digital identify from your mobile number is a step in that direction.
+Owning and decoupling your digital identity from your mobile number is a step in that direction.

 In the same vein, I recently tweeted about taking control of your messaging platforms to have custody over your chat messages.
 Helping you maintain a new layer of privacy via isolation as well as improving your quality of life by unifying your chatting platforms.
 This article though focuses only on voice and text communication.